david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # JavaScript Gradebook

-### Did you go back and rewrite code as you got to new steps?
-Is there anything you would change about your final code?
+### Is there anything you would change about your final code?